SildCave/kobo-to-anki/README.md

  - A computer running Windows 10/11 or Linux (Wayland and X11 are supported)
  - Patience

-### How to use
+### How to install
- - Download the app through github releases page
+ - Download the app through github release page

 ### How to use
 - **IMPORTANT**: If the app freezes or becomes unresponsive, simply restart it.